ugolabo/webpy_py311/README.md

 To launch the web application, follow these simple steps:

-1. Navigate: Ensure your terminal is at the root directory of the project (webpy_py311).
+1. Navigate: Ensure your terminal is at the root directory of the project (webpy_py311/).
 1. Execute: Run the main application file using your Python executable: `python bin/app.py`
-    - Note: Depending on your Windows setup, you may need to use `py -3 bin/app.py` or `python3 bin/app.py`
+    - Note: Depending on your OS setup, you may need to use `py -3 bin/app.py` or `python3 bin/app.py`.
 1. Access: The terminal will display the local server address, typically `http://0.0.0.0:8080/`.
 Copy this URL and paste it into your web browser.
 1. Dependencies: Please note that standard VPNs and ad blockers should not interfere with accessing the site locally.